-- 1. Flowers must have been grown by the exhibitor. - All specimens must have foliage with the stem long enough to be in good proportions to the bloom. - Entries will be judged using the same rules as adult exhibitors. - 4.
-Lots are the same for all classes. - Exhibitors are encouraged to replace spent blooms to keep exhibits looking fresh during Fair.
-The Superintendent will appreciate it.
+- Flowers must have been grown by the exhibitor.
+1. - All specimens must have foliage with the stem long enough 2 to be in good proportions to the bloom. - 3.
+Entries will be judged using the same rules as adult exhibitors.